House report: Snyder had role in ‘toxic’ Commanders culture

 The NFL was not shielded from criticism in the committee’s report, which said the league ”misled the public about its handling of the Wilkinson Investigation” and ”has not sought true accountability for those responsible.”
 The report also said the NFL doesn’t ensure ”that its own workplaces are free from discrimination and harassment,” citing the fact that the NFL does not require teams to report confidentiality and nondisclosure agreements to league headquarters.

+The NFL also said the Commanders had put in place recommendations that Wilkinson suggested.

+The league said it is committed to ensuring all employees at every team work in an environment ”that is free from discrimination, harassment or other forms of illegal or unprofessional conduct.”

-Legal counsel for the Commanders and Snyder, John Brownlee and Stuart Nash, said in a statement the committee’s work was “one-sided” and there were “no new revelations” in Thursday’s report.
-The legal counsel also said the team is “proud of the progress it has made in recent years in establishing a welcoming and inclusive workplace, and it looks forward to future success, both on and off the field.”
+Legal counsel for the Commanders and Snyder, John Brownlee and Stuart Nash, said in a statement the committee’s work was ”one-sided” and there were ”no new revelations” in Thursday’s report.
+They said the team is ”proud of the progress it has made in recent years in establishing a welcoming and inclusive workplace, and it looks forward to future success, both on and off the field.”

 Republicans have long considered the House oversight committee’s work on the topic a partisan affair and have said they would immediately drop the case once they take control of the House in early 2023.
 Kentucky Republican Rep. James Comer, a ranking member, reiterated that desire in a statement Thursday, adding that the investigation was ”a misuse of resources” and was meant to ”gain cheap headlines and ignore any information that did not align with (Democrats’) predetermined narrative.”